The Role of Predictive Analytics in Mortgage Risk Assessment

 Source: Ocrolus, AI in Mortgage Lending, 2025

 The speed advantage matters in competitive markets.
 When borrowers are shopping rates and lenders are competing on turn times, the ability to provide a preliminary risk assessment within minutes rather than days changes outcomes.
-Lenders implementing AI report operational expense reductions of 30-50%, with some achieving loan closures 2.5 times faster than industry averages.
+A Freddie Mac Loan Product Advisor study found AI-assisted underwriting produced a five-day shorter loan production cycle, a 40% reduction in defect rate, and a 14% per-loan origination cost reduction compared to conventional workflows.
+Lenders implementing AI report operational expense reductions of 30 to 50%, with some achieving loan closures 2.5 times faster than industry averages.

 For borrowers, faster assessments mean quicker approvals.
 They can lock favorable rates and close on properties before competing offers beat them.
 For lenders, faster processing means higher pull-through rates and lower cost per loan.